M.S. and Ph.D. in Spanish Linguistics

 8. Dissertation Defense

-A student’s Ph.D. program will typically be structured as follows (after completion of the M.S. requirements):
+A Ph.D. student’s program is typically structured as follows (after completion of the M.S. requirements):

 Semester I: